MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

   - `name`: The filename of the returned audio file.

 ### GetAudioList

 Lists all audio files (default system files and user-uploaded files) currently stored on Misty.

 Endpoint: GET &lt;robot-ip-address&gt;/api/audio/list

 Parameters

-- None
+* None

 Return Values

-* Result (array) - Returns an array of audio file information.
-Each item in the array contains the following:
+* Result (array) - An array of objects with information about each of Misty's audio files.
+Each object in the array contains the following key/value pairs:
    * Name (string) - The name of the audio file.
-   * userAddedAsset (boolean) - If `true`, the file was added by the user.
-If `false`, the file is one of Misty's system files.
+   * SystemAsset (boolean) - If `true`, the file is one of Misty's default system audio assets.
+If `false`, a user created the file.

 ### GetImage
 Obtains a system or user-uploaded image file currently stored on Misty